Hon. Michael Gunner,

 Growing the Visitor Economy – Arts and Cultural Infrastructure

-The Territory Government has announced a significant investment in cultural assets across the Territory in order to create more local jobs and position the Northern Territory as a world-class tourist and cultural destination.
-This investment includes $50 million for the Museum of the Northern Territory at Myilly Point, $100 million towards an Arts Trail which includes $50 million towards an Iconic National Indigenous Art Gallery and $20 million towards a Cultural Centre, both in Alice Springs.
+The Territory Government has announced a significant investment in cultural assets across the Territory.
+This will create more local jobs and help position the Northern Territory as a world-class tourist and cultural destination.
+Plans for the investments include $50 million for the Museum of the Northern Territory at Myilly Point and $100 million towards an Arts Trail that includes $50 million towards an Iconic National Indigenous Art Gallery and $20 million towards a Cultural Centre, both located in Alice Springs.

-Darwin Chief Executive Officer, Department of Tourism and Culture
+Chief Executive Officer, Department of Tourism and Culture, NT

 Chandler Facility Project Update

 The proposed $676 million salt mine and underground water storage facility aims to diversify the Territory’s economy and create hundreds of business opportunities worth millions of dollars.
 Situated 120km south of Alice Springs, the major project is expected to create 350 jobs during the construction phase and 180 direct jobs during the operation phase.

 General Manager - HSECC, Tellus Holdings